-IHWT through THE THOROUGHBRED CLUB aims to support owners, loaners and riders of former racehorses and to promote the re-training and re-homing of ex-racehorses throughout Ireland.
-Hundreds of horses leave racing each year.
-Many of these horses could be re-schooled for other disciplines.
-The Thoroughbred horse is intelligent and versatile and can be re trained for many other disiplines including Dressage, eventing, hacking, showjumping, Polo.
+The Thoroughbred horse is intelligent and versatile and ex-racehorses can be re trained for many other disiplines including Dressage, eventing, hacking, showjumping, Polo.

 It takes a minimum of 6-9 months to re-train and re-school an ex-racehorse and this time can increase depending on the individual.
 Racehorses come out of a highly stressful career and it takes time for them to settle into a new type of work.
 Most horses adapt happily given the chance and can go on to do other disciplines such as Hacking, Dressage or Show jumping.
 They are however not suitable for novice riders and need a lot of care and attention.

 Ex-racehorses should be assessed during the first few weeks for any behavioral or other problems.
 They should be visited by the dentist and chiropractor.
 The horses have to adjust to a new diet and routine (especially those coming straight out of racing).
 Individual diets need to be formulated.
 Only when all of the above is done can the re-schooling begin.